youwi/js-browserbot/README.md

 ## TODO:

- - better error handling e.g. when selectors are not found
+ - better error messages e.g. when selectors are not found
  - add optional timeouts for wait functions
  - implement unfinished actions
  - use the same debug object